svrooij/ContentPrep/src/SvR.ContentPrep.Cmdlet/README.md

 This module and the library is build with async code.
 That means that logging failed because PowerShell forces the output to be synchronous.
 This is a [known issue](https://github.com/PowerShell/PowerShell/issues/10452) without a solution in sight.

-To overcome this problem this code uses the [ThreadAffinitiveSynchronizationContext](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell/blob/7653993ffbf3ddfc7381e1196dbaa6fdf43cd982/OctopusDeploy.Powershell/ThreadAffinitiveSynchronizationContext.cs) from [OctopusDeploy.Powershell](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell), which is [licensed under MIT](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell/LICENSE).
+To overcome this problem this module uses the [ThreadAffinitiveSynchronizationContext](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell/blob/7653993ffbf3ddfc7381e1196dbaa6fdf43cd982/OctopusDeploy.Powershell/ThreadAffinitiveSynchronizationContext.cs) from [OctopusDeploy.Powershell](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell), which is [licensed under MIT](https://github.com/NTTLimitedRD/OctopusDeploy.Powershell/blob/master/LICENSE).

 ## Support